symfony/symfony-docs/book/security.rst

 When a user makes a request to a URL that's protected by a firewall, the security system is activated.
-The job of the firewall is to determine whether or not the user needs to be authenticated, and if he does, to send a Response back to the user initiating the authentication process.
+The job of the firewall is to determine whether or not the user needs to be authenticated, and if he does, to send a response back to the user initiating the authentication process.

-A firewall is activated when the URL of an incoming request matches the configured firewall's regular expression pattern.
-In this example, the pattern, ``^/``, will match *every* incoming request.
+A firewall is activated when the URL of an incoming request matches the configured firewall's regular expression ``pattern`` config value.
+In this example, the ``pattern`` (``^/``) will match *every* incoming request.
 The fact that the firewall is activated does *not* mean, however, that the HTTP authentication username and password box is displayed for every URL.
 For example, any user can access ``/foo`` without being prompted to authenticate.

 .. image:: /images/book/security_anonymous_user_access.png
    :align: center

 This works first because the firewall allows *anonymous users* via the ``anonymous`` configuration parameter.
 In other words, the firewall doesn't require the user to fully authenticate immediately.
-And because no special roles are needed to access ``/foo``, the request can be fulfilled without ever asking the user to authenticate.
+And because no special ``role`` is needed to access ``/foo`` (under the ``access_control`` section), the request can be fulfilled without ever asking the user to authenticate.

 If you remove the ``anonymous`` key, the firewall will *always* make a user fully authenticate immediately.